First of all, I want to thank God and ask Him to bless you for taking the time to advise everyone who came looking for answers.

 I need help forgetting and forgiving her past.
 I have tried really hard.

-I have been researching Bible verses, sermons, speaker, to help me get over this.
+I have been researching Bible verses, sermons, and speakers to help me get over this.
 I am seriously desperate to just feel this relief as if it never happened.
 I have been desperately looking for someone to advise me, but sadly couldn't find anyone.
 I feel like this thought is just stuck in my mind and every single day is all I can think of, which puts me in a bad mood and depresses me.
-On one hand I'm so angry for what he did, but on the other hand I'm upset that she didn't leave him right away.
+On one hand, I'm so angry for what he did, but on the other hand, I'm upset that she didn't leave him right away.

-I would greatly appreciate if you could give me some advice for how to just forget her past.
+I would greatly appreciate it if you could give me some advice on how to just forget her past.
 Sometimes I wish I would've never asked her about it.

 Let's start with a basic fact: Virginity is what people ought to strive for before their marriage because anything else involves sin.
 "Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge" (Hebrews 13:4).
 However, there is no verse stating that only virgins can marry.
 Salmon married Rahab, the harlot (Matthew 1:5).
 Their son, Boaz is the famous husband of Ruth.
 Hosea was commanded by God to marry a prostitute (Hosea 1:2).
 Therefore, a person's past does not determine their marriageable status.